pmanolak/gbdk-2020/docs/pages/20_toolchain_settings.md

 -entity_tileset     (maps only) mark matching tiles counting from 255 down, entity patterns not exported -keep_duplicate_tiles   do not remove duplicate tiles (default: not enabled) -no_palettes        do not export palette data
--bin                export to binary format -transposed         export transposed (column-by-column instead of row-by-row) -rel_paths          paths to tilesets are relative to the input file path decoder error empty input buffer given to decoder.
+-bin                export to binary format (requires -map) -transposed         export transposed (column-by-column instead of row-by-row) -rel_paths          paths to tilesets are relative to the input file path -use_metafile       Read extra options from file <inputfile>.meta (file missing not an error) decoder error empty input buffer given to decoder.
 Maybe caused by non-existing file?
 ```
 @anchor png2hicolorgb-settings